igal-abachi-dev/Helix-Save/README.md

 1.  **Versioning:** Always append new fields with higher `[Key(x)]` IDs.
 Never remove or reorder existing keys.
 2.  **Threading:** While `Helix` writes to unique paths safely, do not call `Save` on the *same file path* from multiple threads simultaneously.

+If your game state updates at 60 FPS, you should not write to disk at 60 FPS.
+You should write to Memory at 60 FPS, and flush to Disk every few seconds (or when the game pauses/exits).

 3.  **OS** use with windows for ACID,on POSIX filesystems its crash-safe against partial writes,as durable rename typically also requires syncing the parent directory after the rename/replace (add an optional FsyncParentDirectory(path) after File.Replace/File.Move (P/Invoke fsync on the directory FD; macOS may want F_FULLFSYNC)